SMSPIRITUALITY—MEDIA

 Why it isn't yet in the index

 The publicly available English-language transmission of Shingon is thin.
-The school did not produce a twentieth-century missionary figure of the kind D. T. Suzuki was for Zen or Tarthang Tulku and Chögyam Trungpa were for the Tibetan Vajrayāna; its institutional centre has remained on Mount Kōya, its operative ritual practice is in Japanese and Sino-Japanese, and the abhiṣeka empowerments that authorise the three secrets practice in their full form are restricted to ordained practitioners of the school.
-The English-language literature that exists is principally academic: Yoshito Hakeda's translation of Kūkai's Major Works (Columbia University Press, 1972) remains the standard introduction; Ryūichi Abé's The Weaving of Mantra and Mark Unno's Shingon Refractions extend the scholarly coverage; the Shingon Buddhist International Institute in Los Angeles maintains an English-language lay programme at a scale far smaller than the Tibetan Vajrayāna's Western presence.
-The school earns its entry here because the existing index entries on Tendai, Nichiren, Pure Land and Zen cannot honestly explain the medieval Japanese Buddhist landscape without naming the esoteric school every one of those traditions defined itself against or appropriated material from, and because the Vajrayāna entry's reading of the tantric inheritance is partial without the Sino-Japanese branch the Tibetan transmission did not displace.
+The school did not produce a twentieth-century missionary figure of the kind D. T. Suzuki was for Zen or Tarthang Tulku and Chögyam Trungpa were for the Tibetan Vajrayāna.
+Its institutional centre has remained on Mount Kōya, its operative ritual practice is in Japanese and Sino-Japanese, and the abhiṣeka empowerments that authorise the three secrets practice in their full form are restricted to ordained practitioners of the school.
+The English-language literature that exists is principally academic: Yoshito Hakeda's translation of Kūkai's Major Works (Columbia University Press, 1972) remains the standard introduction; Ryūichi Abé's The Weaving of Mantra and Mark Unno's Shingon Refractions extend the scholarly coverage.
+The Shingon Buddhist International Institute in Los Angeles maintains an English-language lay programme, but at a scale far smaller than the Tibetan Vajrayāna's Western presence.
+The school earns its entry here because the existing index entries on Tendai, Nichiren, Pure Land and Zen cannot honestly explain the medieval Japanese Buddhist landscape without naming the esoteric school every one of those traditions defined itself against or drew from, and because the Vajrayāna entry's reading of the tantric inheritance is partial without the Sino-Japanese branch the Tibetan transmission did not displace.